javaee/j1-hol/ex-jsonb-beanval.md

 Select *"GlassFish"* as the application server and *"Java EE7 Web"*, we will update the Java EE API version later.
 Validate and you should now have an empty project.

-Select the project's *pom.xml*, under *"Project Files"*.
+Select the project\'s *pom.xml*, under *"Project Files"*.
 Now you can update the project to use Java EE 8 APIs but just updating the version number of the *<javaee-web-api>* dependency.

 ```xml
  <dependency>